Constellation-Labs/constellation/docs/README.md

 * [FAQ](https://github.com/Constellation-Labs/constellation/wiki/FAQ)
 * [comparisons against other projects](https://github.com/Constellation-Labs/constellation/wiki/Comparisons-to-other-protocols)
 * [recomended literature list](https://github.com/Constellation-Labs/constellation/wiki/Recommended-Reading)

+Next to the links to external literature, the wiki also leads you to our research notes as well as less technical whitepapers, which further motivate our approach.

 ### :computer: Resource list
 A comprehensive resource list which also holds material for developing on top of